SuminizZ/SuminizZ.github.io/_posts/papers/gnn/2023-07-08-dl_on_graphs_1.md

 <br/>

-- RNNs refer to gated recurrent networks and LSTM-based models mainly designed for processing sequential data.
+- RNNs refer to recurrent networks such as gated recurrent networks (GRU) and LSTM mainly designed for processing sequential data.

 - Graph RNNs aim to capture recursive and sequential patterns of graphs.